tower/guides/guides/element.md

 # Elements

-Once you start building more complex templates which have custom JavaScript, and maybe some configuration (like pagers, modal windows, form fields, etc.), custom [elements](https://github.com/tower/element) are perfect for this.
+Once you start building more complex templates which have custom JavaScript, and maybe some configuration (like paginators, modal windows, form fields, etc.), custom [elements](https://github.com/tower/element) are perfect for this.

 In Tower, an "element" is _a template + some JavaScript_.
 That's it.
-So take a pager for example.
-Rather than calling it a "pager view" or something that has a "pagination controller", just think of creating a "pager" which is just some HTML with a JavaScript API.
+So take a paginator for example.
+Rather than calling it a "paginator view" or something that has a "pagination controller", just think of creating a "paginator" which is just some HTML with a JavaScript API.
 Here's how that might look:

 ## The Element's HTML Template